 4. Keep a log on the main course items kids enjoy and rotate them.
 It took a long time to figure out what each kid likes to eat and while I do like to spice things up and try new things here and there, it is much easier to pack a healthy lunch if you have a handful of go-to staples you know they will eat.
 So for my son with a saltier palette, I pack a quesadilla or wrap as the main course.
 His go-to is either cheese, black beans & cheese or chicken & avocado.
 For my son with a sweeter tooth, one of his lunch favorites is a sandwich with nut butter, honey, and sliced bananas.
 Check out my video recipe demo for sweet & crunchy toast which is also great for breakfast or snack as well.
 Packing dinner leftovers in a thermos is also a great option especially in the cooler weather.

 5. Give your kids the snacks they love without the guilt!
 During my family’s journey to healthier eating, there were a few items that were so hard to remove from our pantry and items that my kids still crave.
 The top two were Nutella and Doritos.
 Nutella has over 21 grams of sugar per serving, artificial flavors and most likely contains GMO’s from the sugar and soy ingredients.
 Nutiva Company has an organic hazelnut spread called Nutiva Classic that contains 40% less sugar than the leading brand and 450 mg Omega 3 per serving.
 My younger son loves when I pack him fresh strawberries with Nutiva Classic dip.
 Doritos contains artificial colors, artificial flavors, MSG and most likely contains GMO corn.
 Honchos made by Deep River Snacks are tortilla chips that are organic, contain no GMO or red dyes and are made with real ingredients.
 They come in 3 varieties: Nacho Cheese, Ranch, and Peach Habanero.
-My older son loved the nacho cheese flavor lillychipsv2and my younger son preferred the subtle taste of the Ranch.
+My older son loved the nacho cheese flavor and my younger son preferred the subtle taste of the Ranch.
 They both said that if I bought Honchos, they’d stop bugging me about buying Doritos.
 I was so excited to find healthier replacements for both and my kids love when they find either in their lunchbox.

 To get my ‘cheat sheet’ on how to raise happy healthy kids and teach your kids the tools to have a healthy body and a healthy mind, check out my book, “Busy Mom’s Cheat Sheet.”
 If you want to get free recipes, inspiration and tips delivered to your inbox, sign up for my free newsletter on the top right hand side of the page.